 Quality Enhancement Plan (QEP)Southern Association of Colleges and Schools Comission on Colleges (SACSCOC) requires each of its member institutions to plan and implement a Quality Enhancement Plan (QEP).
 To do so, every institution must establish a process to identify key issues emerging from institutional assessment that focus on student learning outcomes and/ or the environment supporting student learning (Core Requirement 2.12).
 In addition, the QEP must: 1) demonstrate institutional capability for the initiation, implementation, and the completion of the QEP; 2) include broad-based involvement of institutional constituencies in the development and proposed implementation of the QEP; and 3) identify goals and a plan to assess their achievement (Comprehensive Standard 3.3.2).

 Our QEP: The Bryan Journey

 The Bryan Journey is Bryan College's Quality Enhancement Plan (QEP) .
 The topic was identified and developed over a two-year period, beginning with the work of the QEP Focus Team made up of faculty, staff, administrators, students, and representatives from the Board of Trustees.

-PurposeThe purpose of the QEP is to equip first-year Bryan students for academic success and guide students throughout their educational experience.
-The Bryan Journey is more than just a one-semester focus on student success; it is a four-year “journey” toward excellence.
+PurposeThe purpose of the QEP is to equip first-year Bryan students for academic success and persistence.

 - educational and career goals